scottyviscosity/the-harsh-north/campaign-setting.md

 See the [factions page](factions.md) for details on relevant factions surrounding Norsca.

+## Culture
+Loyalty is important but it cuts both ways; a crew looks out for their chief and their chief looks out for their crew.
+Individuals and crews sometimes change allegiance when they find a stronger leader or are wronged by their leader.

+In general, strength determines leadership.
+The leader of a tribe can be challenged for the right of leadership.
+This isn't always a fight to the death.
+In such cases, the vanquished generally owes a life debt and chooses to follow the victorious.
+The one exception to this has been the High King's seat, which is hereditary.

+### The Old Ways
+Essentially this amounts to honor, or as much as can be had in a place like Norsca.
+These are hard men, no doubt, but they do have a code of honor and try to follow the old ways as best they can.

+The Old Ways:
+- to follow your chief
+- to fight bravely and earn a Name
+- to speak and offer terms before a battle
+- to not hurt innocent women and children
+- to settle disputes with a Duel in the Circle (see below)

 ## Social Hierarchy
 1. **High King** - A king with power over many kingdoms, typically via vassalage.